odanby/preonboarding-projects/tabithasworld/tabitha/planning.md

 - WRITE CSS
 - E2E TESTING!

-Then move onto the registration page
-- Design it
-Notate what service rules will be necessary for the user login and registration Think through what service rules are necessary for the category, task list, notebook, calendar, and weather page
+Think through what service rules are necessary for the category, task list, notebook, calendar, and weather page